argoproj/argo-rollouts/docs/CONTRIBUTING.md

 The `make controller` command will build the controller.

 * `make codegen` - Runs the code generator that creates the informers, client, lister, and deepcopies from the types.go and modifies the open-api spec.
+This command fails if the user has not run `go mod download` to download all the dependencies of the project.

 ## Running Tests